 PHP: There are various PHP accelerators available which can dramatically improve performance of your PHP files.
 This will apply to all PHP files, not just your WordPress installation.
 Search for PHP optimization for more information, f.e.
 APC.
-The W3 Total Cache plugin, described below, offers integrated support for Memcache, APC and other Opcode caching.

 A great example of how WordPress has been optimized was presented by Iliya Polihronov at WordCamp San Francisco 2012.
 Iliya, among other things, does server optimization for WordPress.com.

 Don't run a mail server on your WordPress server.
 For your contact form, use something like Contact Form 7 with free Mailgun.